Abhirajkumarsingh/Abhirajkumarsingh/README.md

 - Strengthening **Python** & exploring **machine learning basics**.
 - Improving **DSA (Java)** for problem solving and performance.
 - Growing **College Brains** community & sharing projects/learning content.
+- Growing college Brains as a startup to teach along with dwork on designing and development

 ---